 Our legal basis for processing personal information

-The purposes for which we process personal information are the performance of our contract with you to provide information, membership services, facilitation of bookings, for our legitimate interests in informing members of the activities of the NRLA or news in the sector we serve and, via your consent, to provide you with targeted offers and marketing from us or our partners.
+The purposes for which we process personal information are: Contractual - The performance of our contract with you to provide information, membership services, facilitation of bookings; Legitimate interests - Informing members of the activities of the NRLA or news in the sector we serve; Consent - Providing you with targeted offers and marketing from us or our partners.
 We process personal information to define customer types and serve relevant messaging to users who could be interested in our products and services.

 Special Category Data